CVS Pharmacy

-CVS Pharmacy, Inc. is an American retail corporation.
+CVS Pharmacy Inc. is an American retail corporation.
 A subsidiary of CVS Health, it is headquartered in Woonsocket, Rhode Island.
-It was also known as, and originally named, the Consumer Value Store and was founded in Lowell, Massachusetts, in 1963.
+Originally named the Consumer Value Stores, it was founded in Lowell, Massachusetts, in 1963.

-The chain was owned by its original holding company Melville Corporation from its inception until its current parent company (CVS Health) was spun off into its own company in 1996.
-CVS Pharmacy is currently the largest pharmacy chain in the United States by number of locations (over 9,600 as of 2016) and total prescription revenue.
-Its parent company ranks as the fifth largest U.S. corporation by FY2020 revenues in the Fortune 500.
-The parent company of CVS Pharmacy's leading competitor (Walgreens) ranked 19th for the same time period.
+The chain was owned by its original holding company Melville Corporation from its inception until its current parent company, CVS Health, was spun off into its own company in 1996.
+CVS Pharmacy is currently the largest pharmacy chain in the United States by number of locations, of which it had over 9,600 as of 2016, and total prescription revenue.
+Its parent company ranks as the fifth largest American corporation by FY2020 revenues in the Fortune 500.
+The parent company of CVS Pharmacy's leading competitor, Walgreens, ranked 19th over the same time period.
 CVS sells prescription drugs and a wide assortment of general merchandise, including over-the-counter drugs, beauty products and cosmetics, film and photo finishing services, seasonal merchandise, greeting cards, and convenience foods through their CVS Pharmacy and Longs Drugs retail stores and online through CVS.com.
-It also provides healthcare services through its more than 1,100 MinuteClinic medical clinics as well as their Diabetes Care Centers.
+It also provides healthcare services through its more than 1,100 MinuteClinic medical clinics, as well as their Diabetes Care Centers.
 Most of these clinics are located within or outside CVS stores.

 Overview

-CVS Pharmacy used to be a subsidiary of Melville Corporation, where its full name was initially Consumer Value Stores.
-Melville changed its name to CVS Corporation in 1996 after Melville sold off many of its nonpharmacy stores.
-The last of its nondrugstore operations were sold in 1997.
+CVS Pharmacy used to be a subsidiary of Melville Corporation, where its full name was initially as Consumer Value Stores.
+Melville changed its name to CVS Corporation in 1996 after Melville sold off many of its stores other than its pharmacies.
+The last of those operations were sold in 1997.

-Former CEO Tom Ryan has said he considers "CVS" to stand for "Convenience, Value, and Service".
+Former CEO Tom Ryan has said he considers "CVS" to stand for "Customer, Value, and Service".

 During the company's days as a regional chain in the Northeast, many CVS stores did not include pharmacies.
 Today, the company seldom builds new stores without pharmacies and outside of New England is gradually phasing out any such shops.
-Any new non-pharmacy store is usually built in a more urban setting where another CVS with a pharmacy exists within walking distance such as downtown Boston, Massachusetts or Providence, Rhode Island.
+Any new non-pharmacy store is usually built in a more urban setting where another CVS with a pharmacy exists within walking distance such as downtown Boston, Massachusetts, or Providence, Rhode Island.
 These stores usually lack a pharmacy and a photo center but carry most of the general merchandise items that a normal CVS Pharmacy carries such as health and beauty items, sundries, and food items.

-Acquisitions and growth
+On October 18, 2024, David Joyner, who previously oversaw Caremark, replaced Karen Lynch as CEO.